 Built-in 1836 by convicts, the Ross bridge is considered to be the most decorative bridge of its kind in the world, with 186 carvings etched into the sandstone.
 Ross also holds a mystery: how are a Disappearing Bridge and an ex-ruler of Iceland connected to Ross?
 Get the kids to sleuth out this one!

 Ross Female Convict Station Historic Site

-One of the best surviving example of a female convict station in Australia, the Ross Female Convict Station Historic Site was occupied as a convict station between 1833 and 1855.
+One of the best surviving examples of a female convict station in Australia, the Ross Female Convict Station Historic Site was occupied as a convict station between 1833 and 1855.
 This occupation included male work and chain gangs, a road station, hiring depot, probation station, and a female house of correction, hiring depot and lying-in hospital.
 It was one of a network of male convict stations and subsequently the only female factory in the interior of Van Diemen’s Land.
-Following closure in 1855 it had a number of uses, principally as a police station and residence between 1895 and 1938, and as a farm to 1980.
+Following its closure in 1855, it had a number of uses, principally as a police station and residence between 1895 and 1938, and as a farm to 1980.

 Millers Way Tour (Callington Mill)